finopsfoundation/framework/_resources/project--sustainability.md

 layout: wide
 permalink: /projects/sustainability/

-title: An Introduction to Digital Sustainability and Its Intersection with FinOps
+title: Digital Sustainability and Its Intersection with FinOps
 description: This project helps practitioners understand how they can positively contribute to their organizations drive to reduce digital carbon footprint and accelerate their path to net-zero.
 page-identifier: project_sustainability
 identifier: projects
-project-title: An Introduction to Digital Sustainability and Its Intersection with FinOps
+project-title: Digital Sustainability and Its Intersection with FinOps
 project-description: This project helps practitioners understand how they can positively contribute to their organizations drive to reduce digital carbon footprint and accelerate their path to net-zero.
 date-added: Jul 2022
 type: Guide